BD2KGenomics/dcc-spinnaker-client/README.md

 Second, this repo contains a `spinnaker.py` script that takes a TSV format and converts it into metadata JSON documents (and also has an option for uploading, we use this for bulk uploads to our system).

+## Git Process

+We use [HubFlow](https://datasift.github.io/gitflow/GitFlowForGitHub.html) for our feature branch/release process.

 ## Install

 ### Ubuntu 14.04